Crossfire Server, Trunk

 Unlike the old code, we don't give out any skills - it is possible you just don't have any ability to get into unarmed combat.
 If everyone race/class should have one, this should be handled in the starting treasurelists, not in the code.

-op | player to get skill for. |
+opplayer to get skill for.

-Definition at line 1020 of file skill_util.c.
+Definition at line 1033 of file skill_util.c.

-References obj::contr, draw_ext_info_format(), find_skill_by_name(), find_skill_by_number(), FLAG_CAN_USE_SKILL, FOR_INV_FINISH, FOR_INV_PREPARE, is_dragon_pl(), MSG_TYPE_SKILL, MSG_TYPE_SKILL_MISSING, NDI_UNIQUE, QUERY_FLAG, SK_CLAWING, SKILL, obj::subtype, and pl::unarmed_skill.
+References draw_ext_info_format(), find_skill_by_name(), find_skill_by_number(), FLAG_CAN_USE_SKILL, FOR_INV_FINISH, FOR_INV_PREPARE, is_dragon_pl(), MSG_TYPE_SKILL, MSG_TYPE_SKILL_MISSING, NDI_UNIQUE, give::op, QUERY_FLAG, SK_CLAWING, SKILL, obj::subtype, and Ice::tmp.

 Referenced by do_skill_attack().